luctst/get-readme/lib/template/default.md

 List of maintainers.

 ## License
-Enter what king of license you're using.
+Enter what kind of license you're using.

 <p style="font-size:8px;text-align:center;margin-top:50px;">File generated with <a href="https://github.com/luctst/get-good-readme">get-good-readme</a> module.</p>